5 Retaining Wall Drainage Requirements to Know

 sbb-itb-11ea599

-4. Filter Fabric
+4. Use Filter Fabric to Prevent Clogs

 Filter fabric, also known as geotextile fabric, builds on earlier drainage techniques like gravel backfill and perforated pipes to improve efficiency.
 This synthetic material acts as a barrier, allowing water to flow through while keeping soil out of drainage zones.
 It’s a key component in ensuring the long-term performance of any drainage system.